tjgores/Project-1/README.md

 if the square shows a different image then both images disappear and the player picks again

-a message will display when all sqaures are matched to their pair
+a message will display when all squares are matched to their pair

 a button will offer to reset the game

 styling will be minimal

 stretch goals:
-1) reordering the cards after each reset
+1) reordering the cards when the game is reset
 2) vibrating a match
 3) tracking correct answers